-Comparing the walls to the 1882 map, the structure appears to be part of the Chaplain’s Chamber and Sub-Deans Manse, which were demolished in the 1930’s to make way for a car park and to allow vehicle access to Victoria Street.
+Comparing the walls to the 1882 map, the structure appears to be part of the Chaplain’s Chamber and Sub-Deans Manse, which were demolished in the 1930s to make way for a car park and to allow vehicle access to Victoria Street.

 The gable wall of the Chaplain’s Chamber and Sub-Dean’s Manse was recorded standing to more than 0.9m in height directly beneath the present road surface.
-It was aligned East-West, running from near the top of Tankerness Lane towards the entrance to the Daily Scoop Cafe, directly underneath the new kerb line.
+It was aligned east-west, running from near the top of Tankerness Lane towards the entrance to the current Daily Scoop Cafe, directly underneath the new kerb line.
 The gable wall which was 1.35 metres thick was built with very large flagstone slabs bonded with clay.

-All the buildings from the site of the Kirkwall Community Centre South into the top of Victoria Street and East up to the Bishop’s palace formed the Cathedral Precinct.
-Although there would have been earlier buildings to house Cathedral staff most of the buildings, including the Chaplain’s chamber and Sub-dean’s Manse were built under bishop Robert Reid as part of a grand piece of town planning in the 1540s shortly after he became bishop of Orkney.
+All the buildings from the site of the Kirkwall Community Centre south to the top of Victoria Street and east up to the Bishop’s Palace formed the cathedral precinct.
+Although there would have been earlier buildings to house cathedral staff, most of the buildings, including the Chaplain’s chamber and Sub-dean’s Manse were built by Bishop Robert Reid as part of a grand piece of town planning in the 1540s, shortly after he became bishop of Orkney.

-To rectify this he appointed seven new top staff members – known as dignitaries in the church – to take responsibility for aspects of its running along with thirteen chaplains.
+To rectify this he appointed seven new top staff members – known as dignitaries in the church – to take responsibility for aspects of its running, along with thirteen chaplains.
 It was within the cathedral precinct that these and other staff members lived and worked.

-Several of the precinct buidings still existing today: the old grammar school, part of a “large court of houses to be a colledge for instructing of the youth of this country in grammar and phylosophy”, is on the north east side of the Daily Scoop cafe.
+Several of the precinct buidings still existing today.
+The old Kirkwall Grammar School, part of a “large court of houses to be a colledge for instructing of the youth of this country in grammar and phylosophy”, is on the north east side of the Daily Scoop cafe.

-“As we have seen previously the castle stood around the southern limit of the Burgh at this time backing out onto the Peedie Sea and the main harbour of Kirkwall.
-It was much larger and deeper then with the plots on the west of the street backing onto its shore.
+“As we have seen previously, the castle stood around the southern limit of the Burgh at this time backing out onto the Peedie Sea and the main harbour of Kirkwall.
+It was much larger and deeper then, with the plots on the west of the street backing onto its shore.
 There were slips and piers for unloading and loading goods from lands around the North Sea.

-“To see the physical evidence of cathedral precinct structures so close to the surface of Broad Street is very exciting and reminds us of the importance of Kirkwall being at the centre of the Cult of St Magnus in the medieval period.
-We can imagine pilgrims journeying from all over the medieval North Atlantic area to venerate the remains of St Magnus here at St Magnus Cathedral.”
+“To see the physical evidence of cathedral precinct structures so close to the surface of Broad Street is very exciting and reminds us of the importance of Kirkwall being at the centre of the cult of St Magnus in the medieval period.
+We can imagine pilgrims journeying from all over the medieval North Atlantic area to venerate the remains of St Magnus at his cathedral.”